pingcap/docs-cn/op-guide/location-awareness.md

 In other words, 16 TiKV instances are distributed across 4 data zones, 8 racks and 16 machines.

 In this case, PD will schedule different replicas of each datum to different data zones.

-- If one of the data zones hangs up, everything still works well.
+- If one of the data zones goes down, the high availability of the TiDB cluster is not affected.
 - If the data zone cannot recover within a period of time, PD will remove the replica from this data zone.

 To sum up, PD maximizes the disaster recovery of the cluster according to the current topology.
 Therefore, if you want to reach a certain level of disaster recovery, deploy many machines in different sites according to the topology.
 The number of machines must be more than the number of `max-replicas`.